doctrine/DoctrineModule/docs/validator.md

 * `object_repository` : an instance of an object repository.
 * `fields` : an array that contains all the fields that are used to check if the entity exists (or does not).
+* `repository_method` (optional) : a string that points to a valid method in the provided object repository.
+If this value is not provided the default method `findOneBy` will be used.

 The `DoctrineModule\Validator\UniqueObject` also needs the following option: